Hampus Lindholm Game Preview: Bruins vs. Red Wings

 Lindholm Stats vs. the Red Wings

-- On defense, the Red Wings are giving up 24 total goals (3.0 per game) which ranks 18th in the league.
+- The Red Wings are 22nd in goals allowed, conceding 33 total goals (three per game) in the league.

 |2023-2024 Season